rockinblocks/rockinblocks/README.md

 - **Design should never be an afterthought.** Companies can struggle when design takes _too much_ of a back seat to solving business and technical problems. **Rockin' Blocks** is created for companies that are looking to start things off on the right foot, or maybe even companies that are looking to turn over a new leaf and start fresh.
 - **Components should be shareable across all of your web touchpoints.** If your company has five different apps, and they are all under the same brand umbrella, you should be developing and maintaining the same component library across all five applications.
-- **Frontend developers should be able to work independently of their backend counterparts.** Leveraging Storybook enables your frontend team to work in isolation and make progress on the design front without waiting from APIs to be completed from your backend team.
+- **Frontend developers should be able to work independently of their backend counterparts.** Leveraging Storybook enables your frontend team to work in isolation and make progress on the design front without waiting for APIs to be completed by your backend team.
-- **Agencies and freelancers should be able to easily provide their clients with a real design solution.** Using **Rockin' Blocks** should be just as easy and building and maintaining a site in content management systems like WordPress or Shopify, while provide a true design system for your clientele.
+- **Agencies and freelancers should be able to easily provide their clients with a real design solution.** Using **Rockin' Blocks** while provide a true design system for your clientele, not just a CMS theme with style overrides.

 ## Get Started

 <a href="#get-started"></a>

+### Dependencies

+#### Node 15

+**Rockin' Blocks** requires Node 15 to support the M1 chip in my new Mac.
+I know this might be a pain, so I do recommend installing `brew` and subsequently `nvm` to switch to Node 15.

+#### Yarn

+Yarn is currently required in order to use **Rockin' Blocks**, which leverages Yarn workspaces to create an easy-to-use environment that houses all of your Javascript applications in one place.

+[Lerna support is potentially on the horizon](https://github.com/rockinblocks/rockinblocks/issues/27), though at this time the primary focus is support for Yarn workspaces.

 ### Using the monorepo